nhnt11/WEE-Shield-Study-Template/README.md

 - Minimal template for studies that require the control and versatility of a bootstrap addon
 - Basic Shield wrapper/boilerplate
 - Painless, packaged l10n
-- Simple mechanism to pass telemetry from the privileged context to the Shield WebExtension API
+- Painless Telemetry via the actual Shield API
-- Provide a basic directory structure and build setup (including eslint)
+- Basic directory structure and build setup (including eslint)

 ## Requirements
 - Use an unbranded build for testing - see `https://wiki.mozilla.org/Add-ons/Extension_Signing#Unbranded_Builds`